neume-network/strategies/readme.md

 component in that foundamentally, it is a component implementing lifecycle methods.

-- A component has `props` as in "properties" that can be defined before instantiation of the component.
 - The `init` function is called when the component is mounted into the core process.
 - Upon completion of the `init` task, `update` is called until `update`'s